mvolkmann/blog/src/lambda-calculus.md

 ## Church Numberals

-While λ-calculus does not define numbers, we can select λ terms to represent each natural number.
+While λ-calculus does not define numbers, we can select λ terms to represent each natural number (non-negative integers).
 We can define functions that take another function `f` and a number `x` whose result is that of `f` being applied `x` times.
-Is is not the result of these functions that represent numbers, but rather the functions themselves.
+It is not the result of these functions that represent numbers, but rather the functions themselves.

 In the table below, note the number of times the function `f` is applied